nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/install_conda_tutorial.md

 !!! note "Key Points"

-    Now you should have a working conda installation that you can use to create custom conda environments on your computer, cloud instance, or space on an HPC server!
+    - Now you should have a working conda installation that you can use to create custom conda environments on your computer, cloud instance, or space on an HPC server!
+    - As a reminder, if you are using your local installation of conda on a Windows computer, the `bioconda` channel is not supported.
+It's possible to add as a channel, but you won't be able to search or install software from it!
+The `defaults` and `conda-forge` channels are available for Windows.